camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/08-transactions-in-processes.html.md

  * In Testcases you know the exact state of the engine after the method call, which makes assertions on process state or service call results easy.
  * In production code the same is true; allowing you to use synchronous logic if required, for example because you want to present a synchronous user experience in the front-end as shown in the tutorial "UI Mediator".
  * The execution is plain Java computing which is very efficient in terms of performance.
- * You can always switch to 'async=true' if you need different behavior.
+ * You can always switch to 'asyncBefore/asyncAfter=true' if you need different behavior.

 But there are consequences which you should keep in mind: